Katapult Pro Make Ready Manual

 rp - Entering “rp” will open the pole replacement dialog.

-*As a reminder, these shortcuts should be entered in the height of attachment parenthesis of the handle on the left hand side of the photo.
+*As a reminder, these shortcuts should be entered in the height of the attachment in parentheses of the handle on the left-hand side of the photo.

 As you adjust wires on the pole that have been traced through the midspan, the movement on the pole will cause a movement in the midspan.
 The software will automatically calculate this resultant move based on distance away from the pole and how much the wire is raising or lowering. *This means that it is important to place your midspan Sections at their true locations.

 In the midspan, you will see the move displayed in brackets to the left handle, and there will be an arrow above the move to show the direction where the move is coming from.